Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 Now after all that, we can tell you that not much is required to assert in our program except for the fact that no matter the amount of up votes or down votes a proposal has that an outcome must always be discernable.

-Now that we know what the properties are, we need to encode them into our program via calls to Reach functions like `assert`, and `forall` and another concept called Enumerations.
+Now that we know what the properties are, we need to encode them into our program via calls to Reach functions such as `assert`, and `forall` and another concept called Enumerations.
 Lets do that now.

 **Insert assertions into the program corresponding to the facts that should be true.**